Exploring accessibility for video, lecture, and synchronous sessions

 Accessible multimedia begins with planning to ensure that your content and delivery are inclusive of all learners.

 Richard Mayer, now a distinguished professor of psychology at the University of California, Santa Barbara, is credited with the Cognitive Theory of Multimedia Learning.
-In a nutshell, it is the idea that multimedia content is most effective when we keep in mind how the brain processes information.
+In a nutshell, it is the idea that multimedia content is most effective when we consider how the brain processes information.
 Following Mayer’s theory will benefit all learners but is especially important for supporting neurodivergent students.

 We have two channels for processing information: visual and auditory.
-Part of what makes video powerful as an educational tool is that it harnesses both, allowing what is called dual coding.
-In short, the sum of visual and auditory processing is greater than its parts.
+Part of what makes video powerful as an educational tool is that it harnesses both, allowing dual coding.
+In short, the sum of visual and auditory processing is more significant than its parts.

 However, even with dual coding, our brains have a limited capacity to hold new information.
-Learning is an active process of filtering, selecting, organizing and integrating information.
-There are three kinds of load that occur during this process.
+Learning is an active process of filtering, selecting, organizing, and integrating information.
+Three kinds of load occur during this process.

-• Intrinsic load is just that — the inherent, unavoidable difficulty of processing information.
+• Intrinsic load is the inherent, unavoidable difficulty of processing information.
 Think of it as the minimum amount of active memory your computer needs to run an application.
 There is nothing you can do to reduce the intrinsic load.

-• Germane load is the effort required to process new information and sort it into schemas, similar to the memory your computer uses when you’re installing a new application.
+• Germane load is the effort required to process new information and sort it into schemas, similar to your computer's memory when installing a new application.
 Effective choices in presenting your information can help students’ brains process the germane load more effectively.

 How can you design your videos to root out the extraneous load?

 • Weed your content.
-As you’re planning your content, pare it down to what students need to know (i.e., the germane load).
+As you plan your content, pare it down to what students need to know (i.e., the germane load).
 Then, weed out the distracting, irrelevant information or tangents.
 Use your learning outcomes as your guide.
 Remove distracting audio or visual elements as well.

 • Segment your content into subtopics or sections.
 Ideally, follow a microlecture format where each discrete video is no longer than 10 minutes.
 Another option is to add a table of contents in Panopto